-These different definitions all point to the fact that mindfulness is a practice where we focus on whatever task we are doing at a particular moment, giving it our undivided attention, aware of our thoughts and emotions but not reacting to or judging whatever flows through the stream of our mind.
+In essence, therefore. mindfulness is a practice where we focus on whatever task we are doing at a particular moment.
+We give it our undivided attention, aware of our thoughts and emotions but not reacting to or judging them.

 What is mindfulness not?